Difficulty

 - Until seedlings are visible, lightly water with a sprinkler as often as three to four times a day until the grass is about a half-inch high.

-- Once you are able to mow the lawn, water at a rate of 1 inch per week to keep the grass roots healthy.
+- Once you are able to mow the lawn, water at a rate of an inch per week to keep the grass roots healthy.
 It is more important to water deeply and less frequently than to water for shorter periods every day.
 This will allow the roots to grow down and will help grass survive in drought conditions.

-Growing Grass Organically
+Planting Grass Organically

 For the best results in organic lawn care, consult your local Extension Service for advice on the type of grass seed that naturally grows best in your region.
 Knowing how to grow new grass without relying on chemicals becomes much easier when you start with grass seed that won’t have to fight against the conditions in which it will be grown.